 President/CEO and Speech-Language Pathologist

 Dr. Elman holds Board Certification in adult neurologic communication disorders from the Academy of Neurologic Communication Disorders and Sciences.
 She received her doctorate in Speech & Hearing Sciences from the University of California, Santa Barbara.
 Prior to founding the Aphasia Center of California, Dr. Elman was Co-Director of an outpatient medical rehabilitation center.
-She has more than 35 years of experience in the assessment and treatment of neurologic communication disorders.
+She has more than 40 years of experience in the assessment and treatment of neurologic communication disorders.
 She is the author of numerous professional publications and the editor of a book published by Plural Publishing, “Group Treatment of Neurogenic Communication Disorders: The Expert Clinician’s Approach.”
-She is a Fellow of the American Speech-Language-Hearing Association.
+Dr. Elman is an Honors recipient of the American Speech-Language-Hearing Association.

 Susan E. Adair Ewing, M.A., CCC-SLP

 Ms. Ewing brings more than 35 years of experience as a speech-language pathologist working with adults having neurologic communication disorders.
 Before moving to California in 1994, she worked at Wm.
 Beaumont Hospital in Royal Oak, Michigan where she began communication and psychosocial groups for stroke survivors and family members.
 She has co-authored a book, “Pathways: Moving beyond stroke and aphasia,” and two videotapes, “What is Aphasia?” and “Pathways.”

 Ms. Cira received her Master’s Degree in Communicative Disorders & Sciences from California State University, East Bay.
 While there, she gained valuable clinical experience in facilitating aphasia groups.
 Before beginning her staff position at the ACC, Ms. Cira was an ACC volunteer.
 In addition to her work at the ACC, she currently works with adults at a regional medical center.